 Move your body.
 Whether you work out or not, find ways to build bursts of physical activity into your day.
 This is the kind of “wellness discipline” I’m sure our ancestors would be dumbfounded by, but is nonetheless necessary when so many of us spend our day at desks.
 Take micro-breaks every 20 minutes to an hour.
 Watch your breathing.
 Find a way to fit at least two breaks into your workday for a light walk, stretch or stair climb.
 All that activity adds up to a more flexible mind and body with better circulation.

 Laugh.
 Joy is an integral part of true well-being.
 While Western medicine often sets it’s sites on staving off disease, some traditional medicine traditions focus on achieving a high state of well-being.
 Isn’t that a nice idea?
 Not “not being sick”, but actually feeling vibrantly well.
 What would it take for you to feel vibrantly well?
 Naturally, some of it is diet and exercise.
 But our state of well-being is also deeply affected by attitude, outlook, mending relationships, fixing heart issues and learning to laugh more!
-Watch last year’s NYE video and get smiling.
+Watch our NYE video with Erin Foster from a couple years back and get smiling.

 detox.
 We hear it all the time: our body is designed to detox itself naturally, so why cleanse?
 True, our bodies have built-in detoxification mechanisms – and those very organs and mechanisms are supported by seasonal cleansing.
 Whether that means a fast, a juice cleanse or an elimination diet of some kind, most of us can benefit by giving our overworked systems a bit of a break.
 Our bodies are bombarded daily with an unprecedented level of compromising influences.
 No need to panic, just make wise consumer choices and up the anty on the support you give your body.
 If you can’t deal with a full-on juice cleanse (although we highly recommend it), just try this daily method for a gentle daily cleanse.